-On Friday, Weld announced that he had formed an exploratory committee to run for president as a Republican in 2020, becoming the first person to signal plans to mount a primary challenge against President Donald Trump.
+On Monday, Weld announced that he would run for president in 2020, becoming the first Republican to mount a primary challenge against President Donald Trump.
 Here is where Weld stands on key issues in the 2020 election.

 Economy and government: Supports cutting taxes and reigning in spending.
 Opposes Trump’s tariffs.